Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 ## Requirements

-This tutorial requires an Netcode for Gameobjects (Netcode)-supported version of Unity (2019.4+).
+This tutorial requires an  Netcode for GameObjects (Netcode)-supported version of Unity (2019.4+).

 ## Create a new project in Unity